vladcosorg/promise-mixin/README.md

 </h1>

 <h6 align="center">
-A handy and fast promise helper that
+A handy and flexible helper that lets you augment the promise object in a safe and reliable way
 </h6>
 <p align="center">
     <img src="https://img.shields.io/github/checks-status/chetzof/promise-mixin/master" alt="Medusa is released under the MIT license." />